-During the first few weeks after my son was born, I swore the sleepless nights and constant breastfeeding would kill me.
+During the first few weeks after my son was born, I swore the sleepless nights and constant breastfeeding would kill me before it ever ended.
 Looking back a short year and a half later I completely miss it.
 Is that insane or what?
-Women go through the toughest, most grueling, painful, and possibly traumatizing experience of our lives and then we want to do it again…and possibly again (and again?).
+Women go through the toughest, most grueling, painful, and possibly traumatizing experience of their lives and then they want to do it again…and possibly again (and again?).
 Crazy!
+I think we crave that newborn stage because it flies by in the blink of an eye when we are consumed by how hard it is instead of remembering how important it is.

-Here’s my point: You only get to love on your very own tiny bundle of newborn love for a very limited time in your entire life.
+You only get to love on your very own tiny bundle of newborn joy for a very limited time in your entire life.
 It’s so hard that while we are deep in the thick of it, sometimes we just can’t wait to get out.
-We anticipate the end right from the start.
-Its tragic.
+We anticipate the end right from the start and it’s tragic.
+The fourth trimester can be a beautiful thing through all of the difficult trials that it tests you with.

 This post might contain affiliate links.
 To learn more, you can read my full disclosure here.